kjpou1/convolution-patterns/README.md

 > 📝 This is a one-time setup for this repo.
 You can still use `poetry run` or `poetry shell` as usual.

 ---

-## 🧠 Why Use a Local `.venv/`?

-* Keeps the virtual environment **self-contained** inside the repo
-* Useful for collaboration, CI/CD, and reproducibility
-* Easier to locate and activate: `source .venv/bin/activate`

----